nextwebb/100-days-of-code/log.md

 <h2> Day 160;  posted: November 27  2019 </h2

-<strong>Today's Progress</strong>: <p>Because of JavaScript’s loosely typed and permissive nature, developers have the temptation to access uninitialized and uncreated values.
+<strong>Today's Progress</strong>: <p> Because of JavaScript’s loosely typed and permissive nature, developers have the temptation to access uninitialized and uncreated values.
 I’m guilty of such bad practice too. 🙄
 Maybe I'm the only self....😕  </p>
 <strong>Thoughts:</strong><p> How can i write bugless and cleaner code?
 Not at the moment 😂.
-Maybe in a couple of years maybe I'll more cleaner and reduce debugging time.  </p>
+Maybe in a couple of years to come codes will be cleaner and i can reduce debugging time.  </p>
 <p>1.
 NEW Web APP in devlopment. can't chare screenshots yet.</p>
 <a href="https://github.com/nextwebb">view Code<a/>

 <h2> Day 161;  posted: November 30  2019 </h2

-<strong>Today's Progress</strong>: <p> I just love how smooth WebApps work.
+<strong>Today's Progress</strong>: <p> I just love how smooth SPA(single page application) WebApps work.
 Version 2 of AHAIFARMS webApp will be SPA.
-Mostly likely reactjs </p>
+Mostly likely reactjs on the frontend.</p>
-<strong>Thoughts:</strong><p> In my opinion well built WebApps rely on research, thorough work through of features and implementations, sometimes scaling up project dependencies  . </p>
+<strong>Thoughts:</strong><p> In my opinion well built WebApps rely on research, thorough work-through of features to be  implemented and  sometimes scaling up project dependencies  . </p>
 <p>1.
 NEW Web APP in devlopment. can't chare screenshots yet.</p>
 <a href="https://github.com/nextwebb">view Code<a/>